KaiPereira/portfolio/src/lib/posts/juice.md

 I wish I got some photo's of these drinks, but they were absolutely gorgeous colors, and had little pieces of fruit floating around, that just tasted amazing, especially on boiling days like today.

-We had overstayed our welcome though, and really had to get back to the venue, so we headed back!
-It wasn't too eventful after this, we showcased our games, fooled around, I got interviewed for a video they were making on the event, and then we headed back to the hotel!
+We had overstayed our welcome though, so we headed back to the venue!
+It wasn't too eventful after this, we showcased our games, fooled around, I got interviewed for a video they were making on the event, and then we went back to the hotel!

 We fooled around a bit at the hotel, and then went to sleep, anticipating a really nice final day in China.

-I actually had to leave a day early, because I was going to be playing piano for the retiring Chief of the Defense staff (future kai: it did not go smoothly, and I did fumble some notes), but we weren't missing out on that much, because our flight was later in the day and the event was supposed to be wrapped up before we left for the airport!
+I actually had to leave a day early, because I was going to be playing piano for the retiring Chief of the Defense staff (future kai: it did not go smoothly, and I did fumble some notes), but we weren't missing out on much, because our flight was later in the day and the event was supposed to be wrapped up before we even left for the airport!

-Now we decided to absolutely make the max of our day, we weren't focused on showcasing our games at all, so we decided hop in some Didi's, ditch everything and head out to a local zoo!
+Now we decided to absolutely make the most of our last day, we weren't focused on showcasing our games at all, so we decided hop in some DiDi's, ditch everything and head out to a local zoo with our friends!

 Now this was the coolest zoo I've ever been to in my life!
 I can't believe the amount of gems that exist in Shanghai...
 They had all sorts of cool animals ranging from meter long salamanders, to red panda's, lions, tigers, penguins, everything you can possibly imagine of!

 What was also funny was the amount of kids who were at the zoo too.
 I think there was some school field trip or something happening while we were here, because there were like 1000's of kids in their own lines, with supervisors, all in their little uniforms, clustered in the park.
 It was a pretty funny sight to behold.
+All the supervisors at the front of the lines had little signs to make sure the kids didn't get lost.

 So we spent a couple hours in the zoo and then headed out to our next location, a Buddhist temple!